oxipay/oxidocs/docs/platforms/woocommerce.md

 Next is a description of the various settings that you will find on this page.

-## Description of various OxiPay Configuration Settings
+## Description of various OxiPay Plugin Settings
 **Enable**: Ticking it enables OxiPay as a payment option, otherwise it is disabled.

 **Test Mode**: Enables OxiPay Test Mode.
 Enable when instructed by Certegy to diagnose and troubleshoot possible issues with OxiPay.